aws-solutions/document-understanding-solution/README.md

 The instructions below cover installation on Unix-based Operating systems like macOS and Linux.
 You can use a AWS Cloud9 enviornment or EC2 instance (recommended: t3.large or higher on Amazon Linux platform) to deploy the solution
-To run the solution,first clone the project and decide which region you would want to deploy the solution.
-*Note* : The AWS services used in this solution are not all available in all AWS Regions.
-Please refer the [AWS Regions Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) and check where the services in DUS are available for choosing the deployment region region

 ##  Development Deploy

-There is also a deploy option for developers, and those wishing to modify the source code.
-This deploy allows for running the client-side code on a local server.

 ### Requirements
 Please ensure you install all requirements before beginning the deployment